What is a Digital Experience Platform?

 Get Digital Customer Experience Support From WP Engine

-We also offer add-on features, like Content Performance for actionable insights via Google Analytics served right in your WordPress dashboard, or GeoTarget, which lets you deliver hyper-localized content to visitors based on their IP address.
+We also offer add-on features, like GeoTarget, which lets you deliver hyper-localized content to visitors based on their IP address.
 With over 51,000 plugins, there are hundreds of ways to customize WordPress to meet your digital experience needs, and our team has curated the best to keep your site running quickly and consistently for customers across the spectrum.
-To get started, check out our digital experience plans and find the right one for you.
+To learn more, check out our digital experience plans and find the right one for you.